 - Operating costs: How much will you spend to run your business?
-This can include rental costs, replacing equipment, costs associated with software to help you run your business, cost of hiring staff, marking costs, etc.
+This can include rental costs, replacing equipment, costs associated with software to help you run your business, costs of hiring staff, marking costs, etc.

 - Expected revenue: Here you can write down how much you expect your business to earn every day, week, month, year, etc.

-- Break-even analysis: If you have a high startup or operating costs (for example if you rent a space to run your business from) this section will show you how long it should take before you start making a profit.
+- Break-even analysis: If you have high startup or operating costs (for example if you rent a space to run your business from) this section will show you how long it should take before you start making a profit.

 This section will show you what you need to do to stay financially viable as a business.
 It will show you if your business model is realistic or if you need to make adjustments to prices or costs to hit your earning goals.